 If the squirrels are caught in a chimney, give them a way to climb out.
 Place a small weight on a rope that’s 1″ in diameter.
 Drop the rope down the chimney.
 (The weight helps you drop the rope all the way down, and then keeps the rope taut so the squirrels can climb it.)
 Once the squirrels have left, cap the chimney so they won’t enter it again.

 First, a special caution about relocating squirrels.
 All of these squirrels rely on a cache of food to survive the winter, so if you move them too far away during that time, they’ll probably starve to death.
 Not possibly—probably.
 Limit relocation to times when food is readily available.

 Trap and release strategies to reduce the risk of orphaning wildlife: The best way to prevent orphaning is to convince your customers to wait until the young are mobile before removing, repelling, or excluding the family from the site.
 If that’s unacceptable, you can try to capture and remove both the female and all of her young and hope that she will retrieve them and continue to care for them.
 Some NWCOs are trying to refine removal techniques to increase the chances that the female will retrieve her young.
 Here are their suggestions.

-Release red, gray, and fox squirrels on-site, during the day (flying squirrels should be released at dusk or in the evening because they are nocturnal).
+Release red squirrels and gray squirrels on-site, during the day (flying squirrels should be released at dusk or in the evening because they are nocturnal).